AshishB2000/airflow-with-xcoms/README.md

 # Airflow ETL DAG Example

-This project demonstrates a simple ETL (Extract, Transform, Load) workflow using Apache Airflow.
+This project demonstrates a simple ETL (Extract, Transform, Load) workflow using Apache Airflow with xcoms.
 The workflow consists of three main tasks: `EXTRACT`, `TRANSFORM`, and `LOAD`, which are orchestrated using Airflow's Directed Acyclic Graph (DAG) capabilities.

 ## DAG Structure